Singleton (NSW)

 How does the suburb of Singleton's income rank nationally?

-The suburb of Singleton's income level is just below the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of Singleton's median income among taxpayers is $48,993 and the average income stands at $65,954, which compares to figures for Rest of NSW's of $52,390 and $65,215 respectively.
+The suburb of Singleton's income level is slightly lower than average on a national basis according to the latest ATO data aggregated by AreaSearch for FY-23.
+The suburb of Singleton's median income among taxpayers is $48,993 and the average income stands at $65,954, which compares to figures for Regional NSW's of $52,390 and $65,215 respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $53,334 (median) and $71,798 (average) as of September 2025.

 What is the disposable income in the suburb of Singleton?